farazsth98/farazsth98.github.io/_posts/2016-03-20-BCTF-bcloud.md

 So to exploit this,

 1. I'm going to use House of Force to allocate a heap chunk that reaches the notes[] array on the .bss.
-2. Allocate another chunk that stretches from the beginning of the lengths[] array at 0804b0a0 to the end of the notesp[] array @ 0x804b120 on the .BSS.
+2. Allocate another chunk that stretches from the beginning of the lengths[] array at 0x804b0a0 to the end of the notes[] array @ 0x804b120 on the .BSS.
 This way we can control everything in those 2 arrays (and something in between that we don't care about).
 3. Once we get control of the notes[] and lengths[] we can simply use _editNote()_ to write to the addresses we fill notes[] array with.

-We do get a lot of writes what/where this way but we still haven't leaked a libc address.
-To do that I'm doing to overwrite the _free@got_ with _printf@got_, this way we can use the _deleteNote()_ function with printf with controlled argument and leak whatever/whereever.

-4. Replace _free@got_ with _free@got_.
+4. We do get a lot of writes what/where this way, but we still haven't leaked a libc address.
+To do that I'm going to overwrite the _free@got_ with _printf@got_, this way we can use the _deleteNote()_ function using printf with controlled argument and leak whatever/whereever.
+So, 4.
+Replace _free@got_ with _free@got_.

 5. Leak the _atoi@got_.
 6. Replace _atoi_ with _system_.

-Once function we haven't looked at is the _getChoice()_ function.
-This function is used pretty much everywhere, including in the main menu for the switch/case statement.
+One function we haven't looked at is the _getChoice()_ function.
+This function is used pretty much everywhere, including the main menu for the switch/case statement.

 {% highlight C %}
 int getChoice() {